12 Fall Fundraising Ideas Inspired by the Back-to-School Season

 Communicate with the college administration before you set up shop.
 Assuming they’re supportive of your cause, they might even be willing to help spread the word about your charitable coffee.

-Promote your coffee shop on social media, since that’s where the college-age demographic looks to for news and notifications.
+Promote your coffee shop on social media, since that’s where the college-aged demographic looks to for news and notifications.
 Tag the college you’re partnering with and use a few applicable hashtags to increase the chances you’ll pop up on the students’ radar.

 4. Organize a Run or Walk Event

-Charity run and walk events are some of the most common and successful fundraisers for nonprofits across the country.
+Charity run and walk events and walk-a-thons are some of the most common and successful fundraisers for nonprofits across the country.
 They give supporters the opportunity to challenge themselves and work toward a physical goal while simultaneously supporting a cause they care about.

 Remind people that they can engage at any level they feel comfortable with.
-Make your event equally accessible to everyone, from experienced runners to those who prefer to leisurely participate, to open the event up to a larger audience.
+Make your event equally accessible to everyone — from experienced runners to those who prefer to leisurely participate — to open the event up to a larger audience.